Rainymood/rainymood.github.io/_essays/software.md

 But there is a silver bullet.
 There is *one*.

-And that one silver bullet is this: **Good design is easier to change than that design.**
+And that one silver bullet is this: **Good design is easier to change than bad design.**

 All patterns, all techniques, all tooling that help you write good code like the hexagonal architecture, decoupling, and the single responsibility principle.
 All these things are special cases of this rule that they make your code easier to change.